 So I sent the blankets back, and about a week later I had my refund in-hand.
 Without hesitation I bought two different throw blankets from West Elm; one knit cotton, and one chenille (handy links below!).
 They already are everyone’s new favorites – humans and dogs alike.

-So if you too are upset about a very sheddy 100 percent acrylic colorblock basketweave throw blanket – seriously talk to West Elm, and be nice.
+If you too are upset about a very sheddy 100 percent acrylic colorblock basketweave throw blanket – seriously talk to West Elm, and be nice.
 I have no idea how often West Elm is able to stand behind their products like they did with me, but I am certain that I wasn’t the first and I won’t be the last.

-However, if you’re looking for a gorgeous chunky throw that will never be touched I wholly recommend the basketweave throw!
+So if you’re looking for a gorgeous chunky throw that will never be touched I wholly recommend the basketweave throw!
 But if you want touchable, and snuggly, I recommend the cotton knit and the luxe chenille throws instead.

 Curious about more picks?
 Try these on.